 Worldwide M&A activity tops $1 trillion so far this year

-LONDON, April 25 (Reuters) - The value of worldwide mergers and acquisitions announced so far this year has topped $1 trillion, only the third time deal values have surpassed this mark since records began in 1980, weekly Thomson Reuters data showed on Friday.
+LONDON (Reuters) - The value of worldwide mergers and acquisitions announced so far this year has topped $1 trillion, passing that level for only the third time this early in the year since records began in 1980, weekly Thomson Reuters data showed on Friday.

-U.S. investment bank Goldman Sachs, an adviser to Biomet and Novartis, climbed to the top of the M&A league table after having worked on deals worth $72 billion this week.
+U.S. investment bank Goldman Sachs (GS.N), an adviser to Biomet and Novartis, climbed to the top of the M&A league table after working on deals worth $72 billion this week.
 Morgan Stanley (MS.N) took second place, while Bank of America Merrill Lynch BAC.M lay in third.

-(For more detail on the week's investment banking data please click on: here)
+(For more detail on the week's investment banking data please click: here)